 The QB holding the BangBall football also can fight off fighters trying to sack him, then throw or run, an interesting visual.
 The passing game is virtually the same as conventional football, the ball is caught (you have to adjust for the rod by stepping slightly to the right of left of it) and the receiver will use it as a blocking weapon against armed defenders.
 He literally can leap into the air, catch the ball and be fighting a defender with it before he hits the ground!
 It’s quite a sight.

 Non Profit Community Based Supporting Worker’s Rights and Gender Equity in Sports

-The NBL is a non-profit (501 (c) (6) IRS designate) entity to advance the sport into communities for the betterment of its people.
+Sports defines society and the NBL’s mission statement is to positively contribute.The NBL is a non-profit (501) (c) (3) IRS designate entity to advance the sport into communities for the betterment of its people.
 It is structured much like the NFL was up until they changed to a profit based in 2015.

 This is our patented BangBall football, which becomes a weapon once thrown and caught, enabling the carrier to gain yardage against others who possess a fighting stick or safe sword.
 It composed of carbon fiber.

 This is offensive and defensive line simulation, modern versus old history.

 Upon impact by arrow or dog, play is halted by whistle.
-For safety purposes, horses patrol outside of the field of play, on the sidelines from the 30 yard line to and behind goal line, but still within arrow shot.
-Under certain circumstance they can enter the field of play.
+For safety purposes, horses patrol outside of the field of play, on the sidelines from the 30 yard line to and behind goal line but still within arrow shot.
+They can only be in front of the play or must exit the field.
+Most shots will be over the horse’s behind.
+Under certain circumstance ( a horn will sound if safe) they can enter the field of play.